-Differences Between This AD and the Transport Canada AD
+Differences Between This Proposed AD and the Transport Canada AD

-The applicability of the Transport Canada AD is by helicopter S/N and requires identifying the S/N of the installed truss assembly P/N SLS-030-056-015 to determine if the helicopter is affected by the unsafe condition, whereas the applicability of this AD is by helicopters with certain serialnumbered truss assembly P/N SLS-030-056-015 installed instead.
-The compliance time of the initial inspections required by the Transport Canada AD is within 100 hours air time or 6 months, whichever occurs first, whereas the compliance time in this AD is within 100 hours TIS.
+The applicability of the Transport Canada AD is by helicopter S/N and requires identifying the S/N of the installed truss assembly P/N SLS-030-056-015 to determine if the helicopter is affected by the unsafe condition, whereas the applicability of this proposed AD is by helicopters with certain serial-numbered truss assembly P/N SLS-030-056-015 installed instead.
+The compliance time of the initial inspections required by the Transport Canada AD is within 100 hours air time or 6 months, whichever occurs first, whereas this compliance time in this proposed AD is within 100 hours TIS instead.
 The Transport Canada AD requires reporting information to Bell to obtain certain corrective action, while this AD requires repairing or removing affected parts from service instead.